jimbobding/seasons/README.md

 # Testing User Stories from User Experience (UX) Section

 ### First Time Visitor Goals
 1. As a First Time Visitor, I want to easily navigate the app using the navbar.
     1. The navbar stands apart from the hero image upon opening the site, all the links are clear and the nav-bar remains at the head of the site when you scroll down the pages.
     2. The nav-bar remains present as you click on the links to separate pages.
+    3. All links have been clicked and hall broken URLs have been fixed.
+    - Bugs

 2. As a First Time Visitor, I want to be able to easily find and look through the different products the shop has to offer without the obligation of registering an account.
     1. The user can navigate to the shop along with the navbar and there is also a link to it in the index page via a CTA.
     2. The user can you look through and purchase products without being signed in.